 About shungite stone

 The name of shungite stone derives from Shunga village in Karelia, where one of the first large deposits of shungite was found.
 The name was given by professor Alexander Aleksandrovich Inostrantsev back in 1885.
-Professor Inostrantsev also wrote the first in-depth scientific work about shungite which later became widely recognized all over Europe and attracted attention to this unique shungite stone from Russia.
-However, the healing properties of shungite were well-known in Russia since the beginning of the 18th century.
+Professor Inostrantsev also wrote the first in-depth scientific work about shungite which later became widely recognized all over Europe and attracted attention to this unique shungite stone.
+However, the healing properties of shungite were well-known since the beginning of the 18th century.
 Contributed by the insight of Karelian population and personal efforts of Czar Peter the Great, the first spa in Russia Martial Waters was opened in 1719.
 Springs situated in the area were believed to be affected by the nearby deposits of then-unknown black coal-like mineral.
-This started the wave of first, although inconclusive, studies of the mysterious shungite stone from Russia.
+This started the wave of first, although inconclusive, studies of the mysterious shungite stone from Karelia.
 This slow-moving process in the end led to the much expanded work of Professor Inostrantsev.

 When speaking about shungite stone, we must bear in mind that there are three different types of shungite, each with its distinguishing features.
 The classification is basically built on the amount of carbon in stone structure.